0xDBFB7/scientific_standards/README.md

 ##### (this may represent feature creep and might be out of scope).

 It's somewhat overlapping with the aims of http://www.scholarpedia.org .

-Where is this consensus?
-It exists only in the minds of experts, and you never know which ones; it is scattered about a century of literature.
-Maybe this is just a necessary part of science, and no alternative is feasible.

 Immutable; they cannot reflect the real-time consensus.